jasper-zanjani/notes/lx/README.md

 #### Enabling
 add ",acl" to options in `fstab` file, then mount/unmount disk.
 If enabling FACL on root partition, system has to be rebooted.

+## Packaging
+### Flatpak
+## Namespaces
+Process IDs in the same **namespace** can have access to one another, whereas those in different namespaces cannot.
+Spawning a process in a new namespace prevents it from seeing the host's context, so an interactive shell like `zsh` spawned in its own namespace will report its PID as `1`, even though the host will assign its own PID. [[55](sources.md)]